cyrusae/oceanside/README.md

 - Make text flow/wrap around non-section break images on large screens
 - Make those images exceed main column width (staggered next to text) on very large screens

+This may not be possible while keeping the gradients working; large screens are not my priority regardless.

 ### stylesheet(s)

-- Light text on dark (override for *fragment*s with special-case backgrounds), sans-serif body text
+- Light text on dark (override for *scene*s with special-case backgrounds), sans-serif body text
 - Links in monospace
 - Flexbox (in most cases, a single column with sequential rows; see 'Stretch goals')